 Some taxonomic notes: Following a new scheme, the name "Therizinosauroidea" would be restricted to the more stump-footed sloth dinosaurs, so that the larger category (including slender-footed Falcarius) would be "Therizinosauria".
 Also, the larger group of Oviraptorosauria plus Therizinosauria (if they do form a group together) would be Oviraptoriformes.

-NEW January 2010: As I mentioned in the notes to Chapter 18, new studies suggest that Therizinosauria and Oviraptorosauria are not each others closest relatvies.
+NEW January 2010: As I mentioned in the notes to Chapter 18, new studies suggest that Therizinosauria and Oviraptorosauria are not each others closest relatives.
 Instead, Oviraptorosauria seems to be more closely related to Deinonychosauria and Avialae.

-Chapter 20: Deinonychosaurs (Raptor Dinosaurs
+Chapter 20: Deinonychosaurs (Raptor Dinosaurs)

 2007 has seen the discovery of several new small Asian dromaeosaurs, including Shanag and Mahakala.
 The first of these is the oldest known (and first Asian example) of the unenlagiines; the second is a very small primitive dromaeosaurid no bigger than Archaeopteryx.